Mandela (2021 film): Release

-Reception

-The film received critical acclaim.
+Critical reception

 Thinkal Menon from The Times of India praised the performances of the cast and technical aspects, and wrote that the film is "outright hilarious from the word go, though it deals with umpteen relevant, sensitive topics".
 Menon further gave three-and-a-half out of five stars for the film.
 Ranjani Krishnakumar of Firstpost gave 4 stars (out of 5) for the film, further stating it as "Mandela is a film that will remind us of our priorities.
 It will encourage us to think about our rights as people and our power when we're together, and will also stand as a thoughtful and optimistic view of democracy, for one and all."
-Giving three out of five stars, Behindwoods further added "A stellar Yogi Babu and some honest, nuanced writing makes Mandela entertaining."

-The Indian Express chief critic Manoj Kumar R, wrote "This political satire is direct and obvious in its messaging.
+Manoj Kumar R of The Indian Express, wrote "This political satire is direct and obvious in its messaging.
 And that adds to the movie's strengths and makes the narration more effective", and rated the film three out of five.
 Srivatsan S of The Hindu wrote "‘Mandela’ is a first-rate political satire that shows how deep-seated caste is, by taking an unflinching yet unsentimental look."
 Haricharan Pudipeddi of Hindustan Times wrote "The film allows Yogi Babu to truly showcase his potential and he plays the titular character with so much sincerity."
 Navien Darshan of Cinema Express gave 3.5 stars (out of 5) stating it as "A hilarious and yet, hard hitting entertainer backed by strong writing and performances".

 Accolades

 Controversy

-People from Maruthuvar community and Barber's profession have condemned the film for poor portrayal of their profession and community.
-SK Raja, the president of Tamil Nadu Barbers Welfare Association, accused the filmmakers, stating that denigrates their community and profession and propagates prejudice and social injustice.
-A petition was filed by R Munusamy, the president of the Tamil Nadu Hair Dressers Union, on 21 April, alleged that the film contains several objectionable scenes that speak ill about the barber community.
+People from Maruthuvar community and the barber's profession condemned the film for poor portrayal of their profession and community.
+SK Raja, the president of Tamil Nadu Barbers Welfare Association, accused the filmmakers of denigrating their community and profession, propagating prejudice and social injustice.
+A petition was filed by R. Munusamy, the president of the Tamil Nadu Hair Dressers Union, on 21 April, alleging that the film contains several objectionable scenes that speak ill of the barber community.